jrmarquard/COMP2911-Game/README.md

 - User needs to have different game modes, such as solving it individually, against a timer, with enemies, against another player, ... etc

 #### Week 10 Discussion of medium range game:
-- Menu on startup (after a "splash screen")
 - Easy, Medium, Hard, Custom (sizes)
-- Ratio restriction (with columns to adjust window size)
 - AI which doesnt update
 - Viewing limitations (dark everywhere else)
 - Step counter